urskakra/ETL-statistics-vivino/README.md

 _H1: There is a difference in ratings - one is better than the other._

 t-score

 alpha = 0.05

 p_value = 0.50434291

 At 0.95 significance level there is no reason to assume Rioja has better rated wines than Duero.
 Cannot reject H0.

-Side note: Rioja wines are rated differently from Catalunya ones. ;)
+Side note: Rioja wines are rated differently from Catalunya ones.

 t-score

 alpha = 0.05

 p_value = 0.008697

 Reject H0 at 0.95 significance level.
-Rioja wines are rated differently from Catalunya ones.
+Rioja wines are rated differently from Catalunya ones.<br><br>

 * **Weather conditions vs. Vintage quality.**